chasm/rest-notes/README.md

-# rest-notes
+# note-maker
-Playing with Sinatra and REST
+Playing with Sinatra and REST.